 Bremen is home to numerous international companies, organisations and institutes with expertise in healthcare & biotechnology, aviation & aerospace, environmental technologies, food & beverages and the automotive industry.
 Read more.

 The scientific environment of Bremen is outstanding and diverse.
 Bremen University campus, with its strong marine science focus, includes the clusters Center for Marine Environmental Sciences (MARUM) and Bremen Marine Ecology (BreMarE).
-This is supplemented by several world-class marine research institutions such as the Max Planck Institute for Marine Microbiology and the Alfred Wegener Institute for Polar and Marine Research, creating a multi-dimensional research hub.
+This is supplemented by several world-class marine research institutions such as the Max Planck Institute for Marine Microbiology, the Alfred Wegener Institute for Polar and Marine Research and the Leibniz Centre for Tropical Marine Research, creating a multi-dimensional research hub.
 Many scientists from these institutions are actively involved in coral-reef related work and act as members in the ICRS 2020 organisation committee.

 Bremen‘s magnificent town hall (build 1405 - 1410) and distinct Roland statue have held UNESCO world heritage status since 2004.
 Together with St. Peter’s cathedral and the famous statue of the "Bremen Town Musicians" just a stone’s throw away the historic city center gives you a glance of long gone times.